Genivia/ugrep/README.md

            --cpp  Output file matches in C++.
 See also option --format.

            --csv  Output  file  matches in CSV.
-Use options -H, -n, -k, and -b to specify additional field values.
+Use options -H, -n, -k, and -b to specify additional fields.
 See also option --format.

            -D ACTION, --devices=ACTION
                   If an input file is a device, FIFO  or  socket,  use  ACTION  to